tamouse/poems-of-my-father/source/_poems/songbird.md

 title: "Songbird"
 ---

-the songbird in the tree
+The songbird in the tree
 would have us all believe
-that he is doing nothing
+that he is doing nothing.
+He is listening
+to the mountian
-he is listening to the mountain telling him  where South is
+telling him
+where South is.